material-components/material-components-web-react/packages/tab/README.md

-minWidth | boolean | If true will display the `<Tab />` as narrow as possible. isMinWidthIndicator | boolean | If true will display the `<TabIndicator />` to the size of the longest content element. previousIndicatorClientRect | ClientRect | The indicator's clientRect that was previously activated. stacked | boolean | If true will display the tab icon and label to flow vertically instead of horizontally.
+minWidth | boolean | If true will display the `<Tab />` as narrow as possible. isMinWidthIndicator | boolean | If true will display the `<TabIndicator />` to the size of the longest content element. previousIndicatorClientRect | ClientRect | The indicator's clientRect that was previously activated. onInteraction | Function | The function is called if the tab receives any interaction stacked | boolean | If true will display the tab icon and label to flow vertically instead of horizontally.

 ## Sass Mixins